 So when should I insure my horse?

-As mentioned, if you have a recent vetting then it is worth insuring your horse as soon as possible to access full cover from day 1 of ownership.
-Even if you have not had a vetting at purchase, it is best to insure your horse as soon as possible so that you any limitation period is over as quickly as possible and you can have complete peace of mind any new conditions will then be covered by your policy.
+As mentioned above, if you have a recent vetting then it is worth insuring your horse as soon as possible to access full cover from day one of ownership.
+Even if you have not had a vetting at purchase, it makes sense to insure your horse as soon as possible so that you can access full cover as quickly as possible.